gchure/phd/src/chapter_01/section_01_introduction.md

 in the variation in the genetic sequence of regulatory molecules.
-Variations in sequence influence the function of the proteins and RNAs they encode which ultimately define cellular fitness.](ch1_fig1){#fig:adaptation_levels short-caption="The spatial, temporal, and mechanistic scale of adaptation."}
+Variations in sequence influence the function of the proteins and RNAs they encode which ultimately define cellular fitness.](ch1_fig1){#fig:adaptation_levels short-caption="The spatial, temporal, and mechanistic scales of adaptation."}

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The idea of molecular adaption is not novel and demands a brief foray into the history of bacterial growth and the dawn of regulatory biology.
-In the late 1890's, Emilé Duclaux and his graduate student Frédéric Diénert performed a series of experiments illustrating that the common yeast could only consume galactose after an incubation period with the sugar.
+In the late 1890s, Emilé Duclaux and his graduate student Frédéric Diénert performed a series of experiments illustrating that the common yeast could only consume galactose after an incubation period with the sugar.
 This led to a general conclusion that "the production of diastases